passlab-sec/tattlenet/README.md

 | `-c <file>` | No        | Specifies the file containing credentials to guess.
 Only relevant in combination with `-p`. |

 _\*One or the other of these is required_

+## Disclaimer
+The standard disclaimer in the MIT license, under which this project is licensed, applies.
+Also, please use this utility for its intended purpose: *auditing networks for insecure devices*.
+Ensure you have permission, in writing, to run this tool on any network you do not personally own and adhere to applicable laws in your jurisdiction.

+## Acknowlegements
+* The Mirai attack dictionary bundled with this work was extracted from the [Mirai source code repository](https://github.com/jgamblin/Mirai-Source-Code).
+* The font used in the logo is [LCD Solid](https://www.fontspace.com/lcd-solid-font-f11346).